Shift left: empowerment as-a-service

 Shift left allows IT organizations to empower level 1 staff with procedural information and automation capabilities to handle a wide variety of level 2 tasks.
 Similarly, provided with the right knowledge, a subset of level 3 activities can be moved to level 2.
 Going a step further, by introducing self-service, many level 1 support tasks can be accomplished by the users themselves which is commonly referred to as level 0.

 Each shift left provides significant benefits to IT departments in terms of shortening the service delivery lifecycle, improving operational performance, and reducing cost per ticket.
-And, equally, if not more importantly, shift left can dramatically improve end user satisfaction and service quality.
+And, equally, if not more importantly, shift left strategy can dramatically improve end user satisfaction and service quality.

 What ITSM processes can be shifted left?